-- Like our Plein Air Convention, this gathering will be focused around an important art movement and have a serious mission to help artists elevate their painting and marketing skills.
+- Like our Plein Air Convention, this gathering will be focused around an important art movement and have a serious mission to help artists elevate their painting skills.

 - Like our Plein Air Convention, this event will be fun, vibrant, friendly, entertaining, and upbeat.
 Not stuffy.
 Not political.
 Not exclusionary.